mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 EHC takes advantage of the SA agreement (configuration) to:
 * Prevent repeating fields already defined by the SA
-* Agree on ESP and inne rpacket compression rules
+* Agree on ESP and inner packet compression rules
-* Prevent any compression signalling within the ESP packet.
+* Prevent any compression signaling within the ESP packet.

 ---
 # EHC - Architecture